-This budget was developed through a rigorous process of consultation and review and Council endorses it as financially responsible.
+The proposed budget was developed through a rigorous process of consultation and review and Council endorses it as financially responsible.
+I encourage you to read the remainder of this document, in conjunction with our revised Council Plan 2013-2017.

 Cr Jo Johnson Mayor